starkmetadev/web3_wallet/README.md

-# Web3 Wallet based on BSC.
+# Stark Wallet based on BSC.